These components are needed during runtime, development and testing dependent on the details below.

 PDFBox does not ship with all features enabled.
 Third party components are necessary to get full support for certain functionality.

 PDF supports embedded image files, however support for some formats require third party libraries which are distributed under terms incompatible with the Apache 2.0 license:

 These libraries are optional and will be loaded if present on the classpath, otherwise support for these image formats will be disabled and a warning will be logged when an unsupported image is encountered.

 Maven dependencies for these components can be found in parent/pom.xml.
+Change the scope of the components if needed.
 Please make sure that any third party licenses are suitable for your project.

 Encrypting and sigining PDFs requires the bcprov, bcmail and bcpkix libraries from the Legion of the Bouncy Castle.
 These can be included in your Maven project using the following dependencies:

 <dependency> <groupId>org.bouncycastle</groupId> <artifactId>bcprov-jdk15on</artifactId> <version>1.54</version> </dependency> <dependency> <groupId>org.bouncycastle</groupId> <artifactId>bcmail-jdk15on</artifactId> <version>1.54</version> </dependency> <dependency> <groupId>org.bouncycastle</groupId> <artifactId>bcpkix-jdk15on</artifactId> <version>1.54</version> </dependency>

 256-bit AES encryption requires a JDK with “unlimited strength” cryptography, which requires extra files to be installed.
 For JDK 7, see Java Cryptography Extension (JCE).
 If these files are not installed, building PDFBox will throw an exception with the following message:

 JCE unlimited strength jurisdiction policy files are not installed